A dignified farewell - that doesn't cost the earth…

 Cremation isn’t available directly through Funeral Commons yet.
 If that’s what you’re looking for, we can connect you with trusted partners who operate as sustainably as possible.
 We also offer the option to offset the impact of cremation by planting trees at Walawaani Way.

-If you’d like to know more, please get in touch and we can talk it through. -
+If you’d like to know more, please get in touch and we can talk it through with you. -

 Conservation burials are designed to care for the environment as well as the person.
-They avoid embalming chemicals, synthetic materials, MDF coffins, plastics, varnishes, and concrete vaults — all of which can leach into the ground or release toxins when cremated.
+They avoid embalming chemicals, synthetic materials such as those found in conventional coffins, plastics, varnishes, and concrete vaults — all of which can leach into the ground or release toxins when cremated.

 Instead, the body is returned to the earth in biodegradable materials, allowing the soil to regenerate and life to be nourished in a natural cycle.
 Natural burial grounds are protected bushland, so your choice also directly supports conservation and land restoration.